Monolith, the Face of Half Dome: Development process and technique

-To create Monolith, Ansel Adams used a very specific and innovative technique to manipulate the photograph to project the image he had in his mind's eye.
-Adams was aware of the photographic technique photogenia, which is the practice of intentionally manipulating lighting, exposure, and printing to communicate meaning.
-With photogenia in mind, he set out to take his first exposure of Half Dome using a K2 Yellow filter.
-The product was Half Dome with K2 Yellow Filter, 1927, but Adams immediately realized that the contrast would not create a dramatic enough feeling.
-With the yellow filter, the sky would still be light and there would be minimal tonal contrast.
+Adams was previously aware of the photographic technique photogenia, which is the practice of intentionally manipulating lighting, exposure, and printing to communicate meaning.
+With photogenia in mind, he took his first exposure of Half Dome using a K2 Yellow filter.
+The product was Half Dome with K2 Yellow Filter, 1927, but Adams thought that the contrast would not create a dramatic enough feeling, as with the yellow filter, the sky would still be light and there would be minimal tonal contrast.
 Adams was determined to conjure a photo that expressed the same overwhelming feeling that he felt standing on the "Diving Board" looking up at Half Dome that afternoon.
-Photographic emulsions are less sensitive to red light, so photos of reds are darker and underexposed.
-Adams decided to use a deep-red filter to transform the bright sky into a dark black background.
-The harsh tones and contrast between the white snow and black sky make smaller details more clear, and the eye is immediately drawn to the highlighted elements.
-Monolith was Adam's first time controlling the viewer's experience of his photos and was his first time using photographic principles that are reflected and refined in his later work.
+Photographic emulsions are less sensitive to red light, so photographs of reds are darker and underexposed.
+Adams used a deep-red filter to transform the bright sky into a dark black background.
+The contrast between the white snow and black sky work to make smaller details more clear, drawing the eye to the highlighted elements.
+Monolith was Adam's first time controlling the viewer's experience of his photos in this manner and was his first time using photographic principles that are reflected and refined in his later work.

 Visualization and the zone system

 Monolith prompted Adams to coin the term "visualization".
 Monolith broke through straight photography and introduced "visualization" as a method in which a photographer knows the way they want the photo to look, and carefully controls aspects of the scene, emulsion, filter, and developmental process to create their exact "envisionment".
 Adams said, "I see my finished platinum print on the ground glass in all its desired qualities, before my exposure".
 With Monolith, visualization was an essential element to its creation.
 In regards to the photograph, Adams stated, "I began to think about how the print was to appear, and if it would transmit any of the feeling of the monumental shape before me in terms of its expressive-emotional quality.
 I realized that only a deep red filter would give me anything approaching the effect I felt emotionally."

-Additionally, the Zone System Adams created a structured way photographers could use dark-room and development techniques to achieve their visualizations.
+Additionally, the Zone System that Adams created was a structured way photographers could use dark-room and development techniques to achieve their visualizations.
 The "Zone System" works to carefully control exposure and development of the negative, and promotes using the dark room and framing techniques to emote a visual experience.
 Adams created ten different zones to describe a numerical range of the whitest photos to the blackest photos.
-A photographer can visualize how they want a print to look, choose the corresponding number in the zone range, then follow subsequent exposing, developing and printing methods to create exact desired tones.
+A photographer can visualize how they want a print to look, choose the corresponding number in the zone range, then follow subsequent exposing, developing and printing methods to create desired tones.